Tobacco in Latin America: Argentina

 In the 20th century, the government promoted settlement and economic development in the northern subtropical zones, with tobacco playing a central role.
 A new government agency worked to educate farmers and promote the cultivation, processing, and marketing of tobacco.
 While tobacco factories were initially concentrated around Buenos Aires, they gradually extended into the northern production regions.
 By 1960, Argentina accomplished self-sufficiency in tobacco production.
 By the 1970s, its annual output exceeded 60,000 metric tons, with one-third exported.
 Argentina held the global rank of third place in terms of production, trailing behind Brazil and Mexico.

 A sign in an Argentine government office in Rosario, Santa Fe: Tobacco smoke-free environment, reflecting provincial Ministry of Health regulations.

 Smoking in Argentina accounts for 15% of total tobacco consumption in the Americas.
 There are a number of smoking restrictions in place in different jurisdictions, and a nationwide governmental campaign against tobacco smoking and advertising.
 Since June 1, 2011 a smoking ban in all of Argentina prohibits smoking in workplaces, all public indoor areas, schools, hospitals, museums and libraries, theatres, and all public transport.

 In 2006, the prevalence of current tobacco use was 32% (35% among men, 29% among women).
 Approximately 90% of the population who smoked did so on a daily basis, and 30% smoked an average of 20 cigarettes per day.
-T Tobacco causes 40,000 deaths per year, 6,000 due to secondhand smoke.
+Tobacco causes 40,000 deaths per year, 6,000 due to secondhand smoke.
 The cost of the treatment of tobacco-related diseases amounts to 6020 million Argentine pesos ($1324 million USD) per year, 15.5% of the total public expenditure on health care.
 The government collects 3500 million pesos per year in taxes on cigarettes.